You have turned-in this assignment. You can review the lesson and see your previous answers.

 Weimar's so-called Golden Age was also a battleground in an ongoing culture war.

-We see on the left is a photo from the Spartacus uprising, one of many instances of political violence that plagued the Weimar Republic.
+What you see on the left is a photo from the Spartacus uprising, one of many instances of political violence that plagued the Weimar Republic.

-Even as culture flourished and cities like Berlin became centres of artistic and social experimentation.
+Even as culture flourished and cities like Berlin became centers of artistic and social experimentation, deep political divisions threatened to tear the country apart.

-Left-wing revolutionaries wanted a communist Germany inspired by the Russian revolution, while right wing groups sought a return to authoritarian rule.
+Left-wing revolutionaries wanted a communist Germany inspired by the Russian revolution.

-Street battles, assassinations, and uprisings were common.
+Street battles, assassinations and uprisings were common.

 In the face of a collapsing traditional order, crime and extremism festered.